Updated: 27 Mar 2026

 DEFINITIONS

-“Agreement”: means this DPA and all Schedules.
+“Agreement”: means the Company Terms & Conditions accepted by the Customer at login, including this DPA and all Schedules.

 “Applicable Data Protection Law”: covers any applicable legislative or regulatory regime enacted by a recognised government, or governmental or administrative entity with the purpose of protecting the privacy rights of natural persons or households consisting of natural persons, including but not limited to: EU and the UK Data Protection Laws and, to the extent applicable, the data protection or privacy laws of any other country.

-“Customer Personal Data”: means any Personal Data Processed by the Company on behalf of the Customer in delivering the Services outlined in the PSA and Order Form.
+“Customer Personal Data”: means any Personal Data, including sensitive Personal Data Processed by the Company on behalf of the Customer in delivering the Services outlined in the Agreement.

 “Confidential Information” / “Proprietary Information”: means all information (in any form) that concerns a Party's business operations and which any reasonable person would consider to be confidential.
-This would include, but not be limited to: trade secrets, methods, strategies, client lists, pricing, and other business processes and Customer Data.
+This would include, but not be limited to: trade secrets, methods, strategies, client lists, pricing, and other business processes and Customer Personal Data.

 “Contracted Processor”: means a Subprocessor of data.

-“Data Controller” / “Controller”: shall mean the Customer that makes Personal Data available to the Company.
+“Data Controller” / “Controller”: shall mean the Customer that makes Customer Personal Data available to the Company.

 “Company” / “Processor”: shall mean the entity providing the Services to the Customer, namely Radiant Science UG.